ladislas/readium/README.md

 This is a fork of Readium theme with some useful (for me) patches applied.
 Please feel free to contribute.

-* Post and static page cover image is now editable via Ghost Admin instead of assigning the weird `articleImage` tag.
+* Post and static page cover image are now editable via Ghost Admin instead of assigning the weird `articleImage` tag.
 * Upgraded Font Awesome.
 * Added `meta` tag for Mail.ru site verification.
 * Analytics tracking code is moved into `analytics.hbs` partial template.